Salma1620/JAVA-Basics/README.md

   }
 }
 ```
+#### Class variable
+> - Class Variable (static variable) can be declared anywhere at the class level using the keyword static.<br/>
+> - These variables can be shared by all class members.<br/>
+#### Instance variable
+> - Class variable can have distinct values among several objects.<br/>
+> - The contents of an instance variable are completely independent of one object instance from another because they are related to a specific object instance of the class.<br/>
 ### Objects
 > It's an instance of a class.<br/>
 > It represents a specific entity in the program, with its own set of attributes and behaviors defined by the class.<br/>